Boralex (TSE:BLX) Price Target Cut to C$43.00

-Boralex (TSE:BLX) had its target price lowered by stock analysts at CSFB from C$48.00 to C$43.00 in a research report issued on Tuesday, BayStreet.CA reports.
-CSFB’s price target points to a potential upside of 17.49% from the company’s current price.
+Boralex (TSE:BLX) had its target price decreased by CSFB from C$48.00 to C$43.00 in a report released on Tuesday, BayStreet.CA reports.
+CSFB’s price target suggests a potential upside of 16.37% from the company’s previous close.

-A number of other research firms have also recently weighed in on BLX.
-National Bank Financial raised shares of Boralex from a “sector perform” rating to an “outperform” rating and lowered their target price for the company from C$54.00 to C$50.00 in a research note on Friday, February 26th.
-BMO Capital Markets decreased their price objective on shares of Boralex from C$55.00 to C$48.00 in a research note on Friday, February 26th.
-CIBC reduced their target price on shares of Boralex from C$48.00 to C$47.00 in a research report on Friday, May 7th.
-Credit Suisse Group reduced their target price on shares of Boralex to C$43.00 and set a “neutral” rating on the stock in a research report on Tuesday.
-Finally, Royal Bank of Canada cut their price objective on shares of Boralex from C$50.00 to C$45.00 and set a “sector perform” rating on the stock in a report on Thursday, May 6th.
-Three investment analysts have rated the stock with a hold rating and five have assigned a buy rating to the company.
-The company has a consensus rating of “Buy” and an average target price of C$49.00.
+Other research analysts have also recently issued research reports about the company.
+National Bank Financial upgraded Boralex from a “sector perform” rating to an “outperform” rating and lowered their price objective for the stock from C$54.00 to C$50.00 in a research report on Friday, February 26th.
+Scotiabank lowered their price target on shares of Boralex from C$59.00 to C$55.00 in a research report on Wednesday, April 28th.
+CIBC dropped their price objective on shares of Boralex from C$48.00 to C$47.00 in a research note on Friday, May 7th.
+Raymond James restated an “outperform” rating and set a C$60.00 target price on shares of Boralex in a research report on Thursday, May 6th.
+Finally, Credit Suisse Group dropped their price target on shares of Boralex to C$43.00 and set a “neutral” rating for the company in a research report on Tuesday.
+Three analysts have rated the stock with a hold rating and five have given a buy rating to the stock.
+Boralex currently has an average rating of “Buy” and a consensus price target of C$49.00.

-In related news, Director Yves Rheault sold 700 shares of Boralex stock in a transaction that occurred on Thursday, March 4th.
+In other news, Director Yves Rheault sold 700 shares of the firm’s stock in a transaction on Thursday, March 4th.
 The shares were sold at an average price of C$41.50, for a total transaction of C$29,050.00.
-Following the sale, the director now directly owns 870 shares in the company, valued at approximately C$36,105.
+Following the completion of the transaction, the director now owns 870 shares of the company’s stock, valued at C$36,105.

 Boralex Inc, together with its subsidiaries, engages in the development, construction, and operation of renewable energy power facilities primarily in Canada, France, the United Kingdom, and the United States.
 As of December 31, 2020, the company had interests in 88 wind power stations with an installed capacity of 2,002 megawatts (MW); 16 hydroelectric power stations with a capacity of 181 MW; two thermal power stations with an installed capacity of 47 MW; and 10 solar power stations with an installed capacity of 225 MW.